joakimremler/YRGO_docker/README.md

     x=1
     while [ 1 ]
     do
-      echo "Welcome to your caontainer $x times" x=$(( $x + 1 ))
+      echo "Welcome to your caontainer $x times" >> logfile.txt x=$(( $x + 1 ))
       sleep 2
     done

+Then we should build our new image from our Dockerfile, we will call our new image `kalleanka/hello`.

+**Note** that it is a good practice to name new image to `yourname/scriptname`.

+    $ docker build -t kalleanka/hello

+---

 First create a file called `Dockerfile`, you can use ´nano´.
 In this file we need some instructions that tells the Dockerfile what type of base image it will use and that is the `From` instruction.